thisismypassport/shrinko8/README.md

 * [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
 * [Format Conversion](#format-conversion) - Convert between p8 files, pngs, and more.
 Achieves better code compression than Pico-8 when creating pngs.
-* [Unminification](#unminification) - Add spaces and newlines to the code of a minified cart, to make it more readable
+* [Unminification](#unminification) - Add spaces and newlines to the code of a minified cart, to make it more readable.
-* [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart
+* [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart.
+* [Experimental Picotron support](#picotron-support) - All of the above, plus ability to manipulate Picotron carts.

 # Minification